-- When appropriate, inform others (hotel or shelter staff, family members, airline attendants) that your family member or friend has dementia and may not understand what is happening.
+- When appropriate, inform others (hotel or shelter staff, family members, friends, airline attendants) that your family member or friend has dementia and may not understand what is happening.

 - Do not leave the person with dementia alone.
 It only takes a few minutes to wander away and get lost.

 - Be alert for changes in routine, travelling and new environments, which can cause agitation, getting lost and an increase in symptoms such as hallucinations, delusions and sleep disturbance.

 - Do your best to remain calm.
 The person with dementia will respond to the emotional tone you set.

 Tips for preventing agitation

 - Reassure the person with dementia.
 Hold hands or put your arm on their shoulder.
 Tell them that things are going to be fine.

 - Find outlets for anxious energy.
 Take a walk together or engage them in simple tasks.

 - Redirect their attention if they becomes upset.

 - Move them to a safer or quieter place, if possible.
 Limit stimulation.

 - Make sure they take medications as scheduled.